Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/geysermc.md

 If you need help installing plugins, check out our [plugin installation guide](/installing-plugins).

-Once installed, go to the **Ports & Proxies** page on the Bloom.Host panel.
+Once installed, go to the **Ports & Proxies** page on the DuckPanel panel.
 Create a new port allocation using `19132`.
 While it is the default, you can use any available port assigned to your server.

 After assigning the port, update the `port:` value in Geyser's `config.yml` to match your new allocation (if not the default), then restart the server.